Missing Your Period on the Pill

 If you’re on the progestin-only minipill, know that only 50% of minipill users experience regular menstruation, so expect the unexpected when it comes to your period.

-Interested in skipping your period?
+Looking to skip your period?
 Use Simple Health to get a birth control prescription online, without the hassle of an office visit.
 Complete our doctor-designed online consultation, and based on your health history and birth control preferences, a doctor will prescribe a brand that will best work for you.
 Birth control pills are free with most insurance plans, and start at just $15 a month without.
 Best of all?
 Once you’ve received your prescription, we’ll deliver your pills right to your door for free, so you never have to make a pharmacy run again.

 The Simple Health team is passionate about all things health.
 Follow along—we're just getting started.